-Born on September 12, 1888 in Paris, Chevalier and his older brother started as circus acrobats.
-At age eleven, he landed his first singing job at 12 francs a week.
-It was in his teens that he picked up his trademark straw hat.
+Born in Paris, France on September 12, 1888, Maurice Chevalier and his older brother started their careers as circus acrobats.
+At age eleven, Maurice landed his first singing job at 12 francs a week and, while still in his teens, he picked up his most famous trademark: a straw hat.

-At the age of 17, he was "discovered" by night club singer Mistinguett and they became a popular act at the Folies-Bergere.
+At the age of 17, Maurice was "discovered" by night club singer Mistinguett and they became a popular act at the Folies-Bergere.
+They also fell in love.
 Click here to see the silent short film, La Valse à la Mode, made when Chevalier was nineteen years old (1908).

-In 1914, He joined the French Army, was wounded and captured.
-During his two years in a German prisoner of war camp, he learned English from an English prisoner.
+In 1914, Maurice joined the French Army, was wounded and captured.
+During his two years in a German prisoner of war camp, he learned English from an British prisoner of war.

-Following the war, Chevalier began appearing in French musical films in addition to his work on the stage.
+Following the war, Chevalier began appearing in French musical films in addition to working on stage.

-While honored throughout the world as a great international entertainer, he was especially popular with American and French-speaking peoples, becoming an unofficial ambassador of goodwill in the relations between France and the United States.
+While honored throughout the world as a great international entertainer, Maurice was especially popular with French and English-speaking peoples, becoming an unofficial ambassador of goodwill in the relations between France and the United States.

 Throughout his seventies, he continued his popular one-man show around the world.
-He retired from the stage in 1968, a show business legend.
+Maurice retired from the stage in 1968, a show business legend.
 His last work was the title song in the Disney movie, The Aristocats in 1970.
-Click here for his introduction to The Aristocats.
+Click here for his introduction to The Aritocats.

 Maurice Chevalier died on New Year's Day, 1972.